JECSand/yahoofinancials/README.rst

 --------------
 - The financial data from all methods is returned as JSON.
 - You can run multiple symbols at once using an inputted array or run an individual symbol using an inputted string.
-- YahooFinancials works on most versions of python 2 and 3 and runs on all operating systems.
+- YahooFinancials works with Python 2.7, 3.3, 3.4, 3.5, and 3.6 and runs on all operating systems.
 (Windows, Mac, Linux).

 Featured Methods
 ^^^^^^^^^^^^^^^^